Kong/gojira/README.md

 # gojira

-Gojira is a multi-purpose tool to ease development and testing of Kong by using Docker containers.
+Gojira is a multi-purpose tool to ease the development and testing of Kong by using Docker containers.
 Very similar to a Vagrant environment, but completely unlike it.